Hamshinishetty/Recommendation_engine/README.md

 # 🎬 Movie Recommendation Engine 🍿

-This is a movie recommendation engine project developed by [Prateek](https://github.com/prateekmlg-1907).
+This is a movie recommendation engine project.

 ## Overview 🌟